 What is Teletoon?

 This Canadian television network broadcasts animated content for viewers of all ages.
 During the day, it airs entertaining and educational cartoons for children, while in the evening, it features programs for adults, including more complex and artistic animation projects.
-The network actively supports local animators and producers by providing them a platform to showcase their work.
+The network actively supports local animators and producers by providing them with a platform to showcase their work.
 The broadcast includes both well-known international cartoons and original Canadian animation.
 It is a place where viewers can enjoy a variety of genres, from classic cartoons to modern stories created by Canadian talent.

 1997 – 1998